 - Wards off postpartum baby blues and depression

-It’s recommended by most of the medical community to continue taking prenatal supplements in the postpartum period and for the duration of breastfeeding.
-Of course, supplementary vitamins must be balanced with a nutritional diet that supports absorption or they might as well be the most expensive placebos ever.
+It’s recommended by most of the health community to continue taking prenatal supplements in the postpartum period and for the duration of breastfeeding (a variety of postnatal vitamins are on the market now, too).
+Of course, supplementary vitamins must be balanced with a nutritional diet that supports optimal absorption or they might as well be the most expensive placebos ever.

-To prevent and treat postnatal depression and/or postnatal anxiety, I’ve read it’s often suggested to try either a diet rich in the following taken in supplement form: vitamin D, vitamin B complex, calcium/magnesium, iron, omega 3 fatty acids; and herbs lavender, chamomile, passionflower.
+To prevent and treat postnatal depression and/or postnatal anxiety, some suggest trying a whole foods diet rich in the following: vitamin D, vitamin B complex, calcium/magnesium, iron, omega 3 fatty acids; and herbs lavender, chamomile, passionflower.

 11).
 Bonding Bath